-The above rule is a bit too simple because an email will constantly be generated while

-RAM1 is greater than or equal to 200.
-(20 degrees in this case) To guard against that the following logic should be implemented, so that it will only send one email when the temperature comparison beyond the range.
+The above rule is a bit too simple because an email will constantly be generated while RAM1 is greater than or equal to 200.
+(20 degrees in this case) To guard against that the following logic should be considered.
+This implementation will only send one email when the temperature comparison beyond the range.
 If you turn on heater or cooler instead of sending email, similar consideration also should be excised: